sameeraman/msdiscoverybicep/README.md

 5. Sufficient permissions (Owner or User Access Administrator + Role Assignment rights) to create identities and assign roles at subscription scope.

 ## Manual Step‑By‑Step

+These steps are also available in the [deployment.sh](/deployment.sh) file.

 > Preview Notice: `Microsoft.Discovery/*` resource types are in preview (`2025-07-01-preview`).
 The Azure Resource Provider (RP) may change; schema validation in Bicep shows warnings (`BCP081`) because type definitions are not yet published.
 These warnings are non‑blocking.